umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 (note: the use of vm (short for view model) to enable communication between the view and the controller)

-and finally we need to update the package.manifest file to load the additional controller js file when the dashboard is displayed:
+Finally, we need to update the package.manifest file to load the additional controller js file when the dashboard is displayed:

     {
         javascript:[